-All students in the Political Science Ph.D. program must complete coursework in a major field as well as a "second minor" (or "third field").
-Additionally, all students must either complete coursework in a political science minor field (the "first minor") or a dual-title program.
+All students in the Political Science Ph.D. program must complete coursework in a major field as well as either completing coursework in a political science minor field (the "first minor") or in a dual-title program.
 Students should consult with their advisor about their selection of fields.
 Major and first minor fields may be selected from the following: American Politics, Comparative Politics, International Relations, and Political Methodology.
-Political Methodology may not be used as a major field if the student chooses to pursue a Dual Ph.D. in Political Science and Social Data Analytics.
+Political Methodology may not be used as a major field if the student chooses to pursue a dual-title Ph.D. in Political Science and Social Data Analytics.